top of page

 The adjective 'despondent' traces its etymology back to Latin.
 It is derived from the Latin word 'despondere,' which is a combination of 'de' (down from) and 'spondere' (to promise or pledge).
 Originally, 'despondere' referred to the act of giving up or renouncing a promise or pledge.
 Over time, this term evolved to signify a sense of hopelessness or loss of motivation, as if one had given up on the promises or expectations they had.
 In English, 'despondent' is used to describe a deep and lingering sense of sadness and hopelessness.
 Its etymology underscores the idea of a downward shift in one's emotional state, often accompanied by a feeling of giving up on previously held hopes or aspirations.

-Quiz: Find the meaning of despondent
+Find the correct meaning of the adjective despondent:

 Try Again!